Elder Abuse Attorney in orange county

 Elder abuse is a problem that is greatly hidden from the eyes of many Americans.
 Due to limited surveillance, it is difficult to determine how many older Americans are abused on a regular basis.
 The National Elder Abuse Incidence Study suggests that only 16 percent of elder abuse situations are reported, while the remaining 84 percent remain hidden.
 Estimating that there may be as many as 5 million victims every year, the Senate Special Committee on Aging shows that elder abuse is a prevalent problem in the United States.

 Among these studies, one consistent finding is that reports of elder abuse have increased each year.
-Orange County attorney Jeff Roberts answers commonly asked questions about elder abuse and nursing home neglect below.
+Orange County personal injury attorney Jeff Roberts answers commonly asked questions about elder abuse and nursing home neglect below.
 If you’d like to speak with him about a potential claim, please contact our office today.

 What is elder abuse?